numbas/numbas-extension-sheets/README.md

 When inserted into content areas, `spreadsheet` values are rendered as non-editable grids.

 This extension adds a "Spreadsheet" answer input method for custom part types.
 The "expected answer" and "initial sheet" settings should be `spreadsheet` values with the same dimensions.

+The file `spreadsheet.npt` defines a "Spreadsheet" custom part type which asks the student to enter values into a given spreadsheet and compares entries against a completed spreadsheet given by the question author.

 ## What it doesn't do